aws/aws-iot-device-sdk-js/README.md

 arguments in `deviceOptions` include all those in the [device class](#device). thingShadowOptions has the addition of the following arguments specific to the `thingShadow` class:

+* `device`: a pre-existing device instance for connection reuse
 * `operationTimeout`: the timeout for thing operations (default 10 seconds)

 Supports all events emitted by the [mqtt.Client()](https://github.com/mqttjs/MQTT.js/blob/master/README.md#client) class; however, the semantics for the